MOohTus/ODAMNet/docs/source/pages/analysis/usecase1.rst

 Active Modules Identification (AMI)
 ======================================

-This approach identifies Active Modules (AM) through a Protein-Protein Interaction (PPI) network.
-Then it performs an overlap analysis between each AM identified and Rare Diseases pathways from WP.
+DOMINO identifies Active Modules (AM) through a Protein-Protein Interaction (PPI) network.
+After that, we perform an overlap analysis between each AM identified and Rare Diseases pathways from WP.
 For more detail, see :doc:`../approaches/methods_AMI` section.